Top 16 Wedding Moments of 2017!

 Stephanie + Jaryd’s wedding was an absolute dream for so many reasons.
 These two truly have the biggest heart for Detroit so we wanted to give them something special.
 We managed to get into the Michigan Theatre for their portraits, which isn’t super easy to do.
 This location was a beautiful theatre back in the day that closed down.
 Due to architecture reasons, the theatre cannot be demolished so they kept the original ceiling and made a parking garage instead.

 10. Firework Shot

 One of John’s must-haves for the wedding was fireworks… LOTS of fireworks.
-Like, a ton of fireworks.
 At the end of the evening they had a firework show for their guests.
-This photo was also special because John wasn't too big on photos but we knew that he might appreciate this shot.
+We took a lot during the show but this shot was one of my favorites.

 11. Forest Ceremony

 Becca, Chad and 6 of their family members went to a park and had the ceremony in the woods.
-It was intimate, low-key and getting married in nature is seriously the BEST.
-Get married in the trees, in the water, in the mountains… I don’t care just bring me.
+It was intimate, low-key and getting married in nature is truly the best.
+Get married in the trees, in the water, in the mountains… all of it.

 13. Zumba Shot

 Lacey is a zumba instructor and during the reception she led her class in Zumba!
-I love when couples add their own passions into their big days… and Lacey is seriously the best dancer ever.
-I’m not kidding.
+I love when couples add their own passions into their big days… and Lacey is truly the best dancer ever.

 14. Stella Down the Aisle